 Senior Researcher

-At CEDAR, Michael specialises in healthcare service evaluations, qualitative research, and evidence synthesis, leading projects within the NICE Medical Technologies Evaluation Programme (MTEP) and evaluations of NHS Wales services in the areas of cancer, rare diseases and medical devices.
+At CEDAR, Michael focuses on the generation of real-world evidence to support healthcare adoption.
+As the public involvement lead, he specialises in patient-centered healthcare evaluations, qualitative research, and evidence synthesis, leading HTA projects within the NICE Healthtech Programme, as well as evaluating NHS Wales services in the areas of cancer, rare diseases, and medical devices.

-Before joining CEDAR, Michael gained extensive experience across general practice, secondary care, and laboratory medicine.
-As a Specialist in Poisons Information for the National Poisons Information Service, part of the UK Health Security Agency (UKHSA), he provided toxicological advice to clinicians across the UK on managing complex poisoning cases.
-He also collaborated with the World Health Organisation (WHO) and Public Health England (PHE) on several global public health initiatives.
+Prior to CEDAR, Michael gained extensive clinical and diagnostic experience across general practice, secondary care, and laboratory medicine.
+Working as a Specialist in Poisons Information for the UK Health Security Agency (UKHSA), he advised clinicians nationwide on the management of complex poisoning cases and collaborated with the World Health Organisation (WHO) and Public Health England (PHE) on global public health initiatives.
+Michael also possesses strong expertise in the quality assurance of medical devices, having previously developed an ISO-accredited Faecal Immunochemical Testing (FIT) scheme for detecting gastrointestinal bleeding in colorectal cancer for the Wales External Quality Assessment Scheme (WEQAS).